-Over the last two years, Schering-Plough, which had sales of \$8.33 billion last year, has set aside a total of \$500 million to cover its legal problems - mainly for expected fines from the Boston investigation and from a separate inquiry by federal prosecutors in Philadelphia who are investigating whether Schering-Plough overcharged Medicaid.
+Over the last two years, Schering-Plough, which had sales of \$8.33 billion last year, has set aside a total of \$500 million to cover its legal problems - mainly for expected fines from the Boston investigation and from a separate inquiry by federal prosecutors in Philadelphia who are investigating whether Schering-Plough overcharged Medicaid.38

-The case is overwhelming, and there is not much value added in repeating further stories of this kind, either older or more recent.
-Now, you may wonder, what is the point of bringing this kind of scandal into an otherwise serious debate?
+The case is overwhelming, and there is not much value added in repeating further stories of this kind.39 What is the point of bringing this kind of scandal into an otherwise serious debate?
 We are not trying to score some cheap moral points here - even if, it should be said, the fact that "business is business" cannot be used to put up with every kind of conceivable immorality.
-We are stressing, instead, a dramatically poignant policy implication: a monopolized industry, where patents are the core and foundation of the business method adopted, must end up practicing rent-seeking and bribery, it must conceal or suppress relevant research findings, it must monitor doctors' prescription behavior, it must employ a sale force three time the size of its research team, it must, finally, become one of the top donors of "political campaign contributions."
+We are stressing, instead, a dramatically poignant policy implication.
+The drug industry is monopolized because patents are the core and foundation of the business method adopted.
+Such an industry must end up practicing rent-seeking and bribery, it must conceal or suppress relevant research findings, it must monitor doctors' prescription behavior, it must employ a sale force three time the size of its research team, it must, finally, become one of the top donors of "political campaign contributions."